UMAprotocol/UMIPs/Implementations/xio-market-cap-rank.md

 - highest_possible_rank = 100
 - lowest_possible_rank = 1,000

-1. If the returned current_rank value is below 100, the resolved price should be capped at 100,000.
+1. If the returned current_rank value is below 100, the resolved price should be 100,000.
 2. If the returned current_rank is above 1,000, the resolved price should be 0.
 3. If the returned current_rank value is above 100 and below 1,000, the resolved price should be calculated using the below formula: